Table of contents

 If you’re shooting your products outside in natural light or have a bright window, you want to avoid harsh, direct sunlight.
 One hack for this is to hang a white shower curtain on a rod or boom arm so that the light is filtered through the curtain.

 To soften harsh indoor lights, Siminerio suggests using diffusion paper, a frosty semi-translucent paper that can be clamped onto your light.

 Shooting reflective items

-When shooting reflective metallic items such as jewellery, Siminerio surrounds the product with folded white cards.
+When shooting reflective metallic items such as jewelry, Siminerio surrounds the product with folded white cards.
 This ensures that the product doesn’t catch dark reflections, which can distort what it actually looks like.
 For example, without the white cards, a silver ring might look dark grey.
-With the white cards, the ring’s bright silver colour comes through in the photo.
+With the white cards, the ring’s bright silver color comes through in the photo.